King House Georgian Mansion

 The average length of visit is 60 to 90 minutes. (however visitors have been known to stay for much longer than that!)
 There is access for the disabled.

-open April to September.
-Tuesday to Saturday 11am with last admissions at 4pm.
+Open to the public from the first week in April until the last week in September.
+Tuesday to Saturday from 11am with last admissions at 5pm.